2 charged in ambush shooting of Baltimore police officer | Law-Order

 2 charged in ambush shooting of Baltimore police officer

-After Holleys shooting, investigators learned, the two men went to a southwest Baltimore neighborhood about 10 miles 16 kilometers away where Johnson was killed just after 3 a.m., Harrison said.
+After Holleys shooting, investigators learned, the two men went to a southwest Baltimore neighbourhood about 10 miles 16 kilometers away where Johnson was killed just after 3 a.m., Harrison said.

 It's still unclear what prompted the shootings, Harrison said.